-The popular Dr. Oz program recently aired a segment devoted to raspberry ketones which has resulted in a stampede of consumers looking to try the product.
+A few years back the popular Dr. Oz program aired a segment devoted to raspberry ketones which has resulted in a stampede of consumers looking to try the product.
+Raspberry Ketones offer an all natural ingredient to help men and women lose weight with no side effects.
+In this article, I will discuss the benefits of raspberry ketones for weight loss.

 Although it has been on the market for a while, the Dr. Oz endorsement has given it a much wider exposure and enhanced its credibility as a legitimate aid to weight reduction.